 'Girls at my high school just got dress coded for the dumbest reasons, like ripped jeans or a rip too high or wearing leggings,' said one student.

-A group of teenage boys became a beacon of hope for people across the world after a video showing the boys taking a stand against their school's sexist dress code policy went viral on TikTok.
+A group of teenage boys became a beacon of hope for people across the world after a video showing the boys taking a stand against their school's sexist dress code policy garnered attention on TikTok.
 Initially posted by 17-year-old Mason Boudreau—one of the students who took part in the protest—the clip shows the boys showing up to school in crop tops in an effort to highlight the double standards in how female students are often subjected to disciplinary action because of their clothing choices.
 Speaking to the Daily Dot, Boudreau explained that they decided to stage the protest as many students were fed up with the biased dress code enforced by their school, College Heights Secondary School in British Columbia.

 "Girls at my high school just got dress coded for the dumbest reasons," he said, "like ripped jeans or a rip too high or wearing leggings."
 In an attempt to expose the school's sexist bias, Boudreau gathered a group of other boys in his grade on Snapchat and told them to wear crop tops or "scandalous clothing" to school to see if they would be punished the same way female students were.
 While Boudreau cut up a T-shirt to make a crop top, other boys borrowed clothing from their sisters and girlfriends.
 On the day of the crop top protest, the school administration took no action against them.